SUSE/hos-ceph-migration/README.md

 ### Migrate existing volumes

-Before migrating a volume, it must be detached from its instance.
+Before migrating a volume, it must be detached from its instance and all of its snapshots must be removed.

 To migrate a volume to the SES backend, the cinder retype command can be used: